qylaboratory/chuqis/public/documents/PrivacyPolicy_en.md

 **Cache (also known as "browser cache")** - In order to save network resources and speed up browsing, the browser stores the recently requested document on the user's disk.
 When the visitor requests the page again, the browser can display the document from the local disk, which can speed up the page reading.

-**This website (also known as "our service" and "this website")** - all websites deployed on the domain name `chuqis.com` and its subdomains.
+**This website (also known as "our service" and "this website")** - all websites deployed on the domain name `acmeo.cn` and its subdomains.

 ## Effective scope of this Privacy Policy

-All websites and applications developed by Chuqis Team and deployed on the domain name `chuqis.com` and its sub-domains.
+All websites and applications developed by Chuqis Team and deployed on the domain name `acmeo.cn` and its sub-domains.

 ## Why do we collect your information